shuozhixu/FYRE2024/README.md

 There are two sets of interatomic potentials.

 The first set contains eleven interatomic potentials.
 The first seven potentials, developed by [Borovikov et al. in 2015](http://dx.doi.org/10.1088/0965-0393/23/5/055003), have largely the same ISFE but with varying USFE.
-The remaing four potentials, developed by [Borovikov et al. in 2016](10.1088/0965-0393/24/8/085017), have largely the same USFE but with varying ISFE.
+The remaing four potentials, developed by [Borovikov et al. in 2016](http://dx.doi.org/10.1088/0965-0393/24/8/085017), have largely the same USFE but with varying ISFE.
+Other material properties such as the lattice parameter, elastic constants, as well as vacancy formation and migration energies are largely the same for all eleven potentials.
+Note that the surface energies predicted by the eleven potentials also differ.
+Values of ISFE, USFE, and surface energies of the eleven potentials can be found in Table 1 of [this paper](http://dx.doi.org/10.1088/0965-0393/24/8/085017).
 Files for the eleven potentials can be found in the `potentials/` directory in this GitHub repository.

-Values of ISFE and USFE of each potential can be found in [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8), whose references 31--45 are prior work where some or all of the eleven potentials were used.
-As will be described below, results based on these eleven potentials will be used to train ML models.
+Note: the eleven potentials have been applied to many problems in Cu, see references 31–45 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8).

 The second set contains [one interatomic potential](https://doi.org/10.1103/physrevb.63.224106).
-This is to assess whether ISFE and USFE are the only important factors controlling the strength.
 The file for this potential, `Cu_Mishin.eam.alloy`, can be found in the `potentials/` directory in this GitHub repository.
+Values of ISFE, USFE, and surface energies predicted by this `Mishin` potential are very close to those by the `Cu31` potential.
+However, the two potentials predict different lattice parameter and vacancy migration energy.

 ## A note on simulations